Jay-Z: 2001–2002: Feud with Nas, Prodigy, The Blueprint and The Blueprint2

 In October 2001, Jay-Z pleaded guilty to aggravated assault for stabbing record producer Lance Rivera at the Kit Kat Klub in New York City in 1999.
-For this second-degree felony, Jay-Z was sentenced to three years probation.
+Despite Jay-Z's sentence of three years probation for the crime, Rivera later recanted the allegations in 2023.

-Jay-Z's next solo album was 2002's The Blueprint2: The Gift & The Curse, a double album.
-The album debuted on the Billboard 200 at number one, selling over 3 million units in the U.S. alone and surpassing The Blueprint.
-It was later reissued in a single-disc version, The Blueprint 2.1, which retained half of the tracks from the original.
-The album spawned two massive hit singles, "Excuse Me Miss" and "'03 Bonnie & Clyde", which features Jay-Z's wife, Beyoncé.
-"Guns & Roses", featuring Lenny Kravitz, and "Hovi Baby" were two successful radio singles as well.
-The album also contained the tracks "A Dream", featuring Faith Evans and the late The Notorious B.I.G.; and "The Bounce", featuring an uncredited verse by Kanye West.
-The Blueprint 2.1 featured tracks that do not appear on The Blueprint2: The Gift & the Curse, such as "Stop", "La La La (Excuse Me Again)", "What They Gonna Do, Part II" and "Beware" produced by and featuring Panjabi MC.
+Jay-Z then collaborated with Chicago singer R. Kelly to release collaborative studio album, The Best of Both Worlds in March 2002.
+In November of that year, Jay-Z released his seventh studio album The Blueprint2: The Gift & The Curse—a double album.
+The album debuted on the Billboard 200 at number one, selling over 3 million units solely in the U.S. and surpassing The Blueprint.
+It yielded a single-disc re-issue, The Blueprint 2.1, which retained half of the songs from the original.
+Its original release spawned two hit singles, "Excuse Me Miss" and "'03 Bonnie & Clyde", which features Jay-Z's then-girlfriend, Beyoncé, and contained the track "A Dream", featuring Faith Evans and the late Notorious B.I.G.; the re-issue spawned the single "La-La-La", which was a sequel to "Excuse Me Miss" and failed to match its commercial success.